 At the classroom level, many teachers are working to implement assessments to gauge student learning in real-time, and to help students set and monitor their own learning goals using data.
-Some aspire to embed assessment into everyday learning, through student-driven projects and performance tasks, and use instruments like rubrics to measure learning and development of skills beyond academic content knowledge; others are seeking ways to use portfolios to collect ongoing evidence of student learning.
-Data collected in the course of using digital learning products can provide valuable insights, especially when combined with other data sets, however these tools are in various stages of development and implementation.
+Some aspire to embed assessment into everyday learning, through student-driven projects and performance tasks, and use instruments like rubrics to measure learning and development of skills beyond academic content knowledge; others are seeking ways to use portfolios to collect ongoing evidence of student learning; yet others are building creative approaches to engage students in tracking their own progress.
+Data collected through the use of digital learning products can provide valuable insights, especially when combined with other data sets.
 Formative assessment can help educators make evidence-based decisions to improve student learning, but they need support to implement formative assessment broadly.

 Revising the Definition of Formative Assessment - From CCSSO, this resource provides an overview of the attributes of effective formative assessment and emphasizes new areas emerging from current research, theory and practice.

 Connecting Formative Assessment Research to Practice: An Introductory Guide for Educators - This Learning Point brief defines formative assessment, examines the research, and outlines the components needed to develop a high-quality, research-based formative assessment plan in a state, district, or school.